CrunchyData/pg_featureserv/hugo/content/usage/security.md

 weight: 500
 ---

 The basic principle of security is to connect the server to the database with a user that has just the access you want it to have, and no more.

-To support different access patterns, create different users with access to different tables/functions, and run multiple services, connecting with those different users.
+(Note: Postgres uses the term [database role](https://www.postgresql.org/docs/current/user-manag.html) when discussing user access permisions.)

 Start with a new, blank user.
-A blank user will have no select privileges on tables it does not own.
-It will have execute privileges on functions.
+A blank user has no select privileges on tables it does not own.
+It does have execute privileges on functions.
 However, the user has no select privileges on tables accessed by functions, so effectively the user will still have no access to data.
 ```sql
 CREATE USER featureserver;
 ```

-## Tables
+To support different access patterns, create different users with access to different tables/functions.
+Then run multiple service instances, connecting with those different users.

+## Table and View Access

 If your tables are in a schema other than `public`, you must also grant usage on that schema to your user.
 ```sql